Chicago Public Schools: Operations

 The structure of Chicago Public Schools was redefined after Mayor Richard M. Daley convinced the Illinois General Assembly to place CPS under the mayor's control.
 Illinois school districts are generally governed by locally elected school boards, where each district board hires a superintendent, who in turn hires administrators such as principals, who then must be approved by the school board.
 In contrast, CPS is headed by a Chief Executive Officer and school board appointed by the mayor.
 It is currently the only school district in Illinois where the school board is appointed by a city's mayor.
 The school board will transition to consist entirely of elected members by 2027.

 CPS is headquartered in the 42 West Madison building in the Chicago Loop, formerly headquartered in the 125 South Clark Street building from 1998 until November 2014.
 The district has offices in Bridgeport, Colman, and Garfield Park.
 The 20 story building, managed by MB Real Estate, and originally built as the Commercial National Bank, has 570910 sqft of space.

 Chief Executive Officer

 CPS is headed by a chief executive officer (CEO) appointed by the mayor.
 The current CEO is Pedro Martinez.

 The position of CEO, before it was created in 1995, was preceded by a position of "superintendent".
 In 1995, the Government of Illinois passed the Chicago School Reform Amendatory Act, which replaced the position of superintendent with that of chief executive Officer.

 Chicago Board of Education

 The school board, known as the Chicago Board of Education, is currently appointed by the mayor of Chicago.
 Between 2024 and 2027, the board is slated to transition to consist entirely of elected members.

 The board traces its roots back to the Board of School Inspectors, created in 1837, which was renamed Chicago Board of Education in 1857.

 The Chicago Board of Education is led by a president.
-The current president of the Chicago Board of Education is Miguel del Valle.
+The current president of the Chicago Board of Education is Sean Harden.